Color: Science and Art

 How does the human eye interpret color?

-To see color, three things must be present: light, an object and and an observer.
-Light bounces off the object and is perceived by the observer as a color, whether magenta, maize or mauve.
+To see color, three things must be present: light, an object, and an observer.
+Light bounces off the object and is perceived by the observer as a color, whether magenta, maize, or mauve.

 But how do we see different colors?
-Several things can influence how we see different colors including a variation in the source of the light, a variation in the object itself or a variation in the observer.
+Several things can influence how we see color including a variation in the source of the light, a variation in the object itself, or a variation in the observer.

 A variation in the object: For garments or other sewn products, such changes typically include differences in the dyes used, differences in the material composition of the objects and differences in fabric construction.